-- flow normalized waterborne inputs (sum of flow normalized riverine data and direct point sources) - normalized airborne inputs) - total normalized inputs of nitrogen and phosphorus for all relevant combinations of Contracting Parties and sub-basins of the Baltic Sea.
+- flow normalized waterborne inputs (sum of flow normalized riverine data and direct point sources) - normalized airborne inputs - total normalized inputs of nitrogen and phosphorus for all relevant combinations of Contracting Parties and sub-basins of the Baltic Sea.
 Where there is a significant trend, the annual changes were determined with a Theil-Sen slope estimator (Hirsch et al., 1982).
 The change since 1995 and the reference period (average of 1997-2003) was calculated based on the normalized inputs.
 The methodology has been agreed on by HELCOM LOAD and HELCOM PRESSURE (more information on trend analysis and determining the changes in input can be found in Larsen & Svendsen 2019, and in document "Comparison of methods applied to evaluate progress towards CARTS and fulfilment of national inputs ceilings" for CART WS 1-2017).
+In the indicator on inputs of nutrients (nitrogen and phosphorus) to the sub-basins 2018 (HELCOM, 2020) and in the present indicator trend analyses after screening for trend with Mann-Kendall methodology are done with linear regression, and with significant trend slope are estimated from the linear regression.
 Compared to the first evaluation of MAI fulfilment also a test for break points has been performed for all sub-basins of the Baltic Sea.
-The breakpoints were identified using an iterative statistical process which determines the most significant break point (see document 6-1, HELCOM PLC-7 1-2017.
-If a break point is identified, the time series is divided into at least 2 segments, and trends are tested for each segment of the series.
-It is tested if the trend in the segment are significant, and if the trend are significant in the latest sections a linear regression model are used to estimate the annual input values in 2015.
-If there is no significant trend the estimated values in 2015 is the average of the normalized annual inputs in the time series after the break point if any.
+The breakpoints were identified using an iterative statistical process as shown in Assessment Protocol table 1. which determines the most significant break point (see Larsen & Svendsen 2021).
+If a break point is identified, the time series is divided in two (one break point) or three segments (2 break points), and trends are tested for each segment of the series.
+It is tested if the trend in the segment is significant.
+If it is significant a slope and start value are estimated for the segment.
+In case of no significant trend a constant (average of the values in the segment) is used as the estimated value for the segment of the time series.